calvinchankf/ierg4210/README.md

 ========

 This project is a practical implementation of web programming and security principle.
-Actually, this is a online shopping cart, visitors can buy goods via Paypal (sandbox)
+Actually, this is a online shopping cart, visitors can buy goods via Paypal(sandbox).

 ## Features
 * AJAX Shopping cart to Paypal (sandbox) payment.